mendix/docs/content/refguide/ibm/ibm-watson-connector.md

 {{% alert type="info" %}}
 If there are more than ten faces in an image, these will all be detected but the age and gender confidence may return scores of zero.

 The attributes which were used in previous versions to identify individuals have been removed in this version.
 These were: IdentityName, IdentityScore, and TypeHierarchy.
+For more details, see the [IBM Watson Release Notes](https://cloud.ibm.com/docs/services/visual-recognition/release-notes.html#2april2018).
 {{% /alert %}}

 ### 7.5 Visual Recognition – Get Classifiers